-- 834 Ribbon Embroidery using silk ribbon for 5 or more embroidery stitches: Design may also include use of embroidery floss in addition to silk ribbon. - 835 Counted Cross Stitch on 18 or 22 count even weave or Aida cloth: Must have an embroidered area equivalent to 5" x 7" or larger. - 836 English Smocking: Smocked area must be equivalent to 4" x 6" or larger.
-Design must include at least 5 different smocking/embroidery stitches.
+- 834 Ribbon Embroidery using silk ribbon for 5 or more embroidery stitches: Design may also include use of embroidery floss in addition to silk ribbon. - 835 Counted Cross Stitch on 18 or 22 count even weave or Aida cloth: Must have an embroidered area equivalent to 5" x 7" or larger. - 836 Needlework of any kind not included in any other category: Purchased embroidery kit or original design on fabric accepted.
+Embroidered area equivalent to 5" x 5" or larger.
+Such as needlepoint, crewel work, Candlewicking, etc.